Yoruichi Shihōin: Appearances

-Plot synopsis

-Yoruichi first appears in feline form to deliver a warning to Urahara about the Soul Society moving to capture Rukia Kuchiki.
+Yoruichi first appears in feline form to deliver a warning to Urahara about the Soul Society setting out to capture Rukia Kuchiki.
 After Rukia's capture, she helps train Orihime Inoue and Yasutora Sado to control their powers.
 She leads Ichigo's group into Soul Society when they attempt to save Rukia, and then to Kūkaku Shiba when they were unable to enter through the Seireitei gates.
 After being separated from the group, Yoruichi collected information on Rukia's execution.
 She also rescues Ichigo from being injured by Byakuya's shikai and claims that he cannot fight as he is; she works to teach Ichigo the bankai of his zanpakutō using a technique developed by Urahara.
 Later, Yoruichi battles with Soifon, although with some struggle in the beginning.
 When Yoruichi reveals that she also is able to use shunko, Soifon is overcome with rage, and soon defeated.
 She cries and asks Yoruichi why she left her behind.
 Though the explanation is not shown, the two are reconciled.
 After Aizen's treachery is revealed, Yoruichi and Soifon capture and restrain him, but he and his accomplices escape via negacion.
 Yoruichi returns to the human world with Ichigo and his friends.

 Yoruichi, alongside Soifon, later actively begin to pursue the Bount once they learn of the Bount's plan to invade Soul Society, and also saves Ichigo when he is unable to defeat Jin Kariya.
 Yoruichi also rescued the Bount Koga Gō and took him to the home of Ran'tao, the Bount's creator, where he was nursed back to health.

 Subsequently, Yoruichi and Urahara rescue Ichigo from death at the hands of the arrancar Yammy.
 Though she appears to easily defeat Yammy, it becomes apparent from her injuries afterward that her opponent was stronger than she expected due to his tough skin.
 She appears again to take Orihime to the training room under Urahara's shop to prevent Aizen from gaining interest in her abilities.